-Readings: Numbers 21: 4 - 9 OR Philippians 2: 6 - 11; Psalm 77(78) 1,2,34 - 38; John 3:13 - 17 In AD 335 two churches, ordered by the Emperor Constantine, had been constructed in Jerusalem on what were believed to be the sites of the crucifixion of Our Lord and of his tomb.
+Readings: Numbers 21: 4 - 9 OR Philippians 2: 6 - 11; Psalm 77(78) 1,2,34 - 38; John 3:13 - 17 In AD 335 two churches, ordered by the Emperor Constantine, had been constructed in Jerusalem on what was believed to be the sites of the crucifixion of Our Lord and of his tomb.
 They were dedicated on 13th / 14th September.
 One of them was called The Anastasis - that is "The Resurrection" - and covered the tomb itself, while the other included a courtyard in which was the site of Calvary.
-Here stood what was what was believed to be the Cross, which had been
+Here stood what was what was believed to be the Cross, which had been discovered by the Emperor's mother, Saint Helena.

 In 614, the Persians conquered Jerusalem, destroyed much of the churches, and took the Patriarch and the Cross into exile.
-Sixteen years later the Emperor Theodosius defeated the Persian king, brought the Cross back in triumph to Jerusalem, and rebuilt the churches.
+Sixteen years later the Emperor Theodosius defeated the Persian king, brought the Cross back in triumph to Jerusalem, and rebuilt.